jakehildreth/QueenCityCon25/MARP/Slides.md

 # ACL Abuse
 * Look for extra permissions granted to Domain Computers
-* Common to see Domain Computers added to privileged groups
+  * Added to privileged groups?
+  * Access to other AD objects via ACLs?
 * Create a machine account and you can abuse those permissions
 <!-- John -->